-Is Your Office Ready for Flu Season?
+Get Your Office Ready for Flu Season

 Office preparation steps

 These tips can help you protect your practice this flu season.
-Don't forget to use the FluTracker to know when the flu is in your area.
+Don't forget to use the Flu Tracker to determine the flu level in your area.

-- Refresh diagnostic skills.
+1. Refresh diagnostic skills.

-- Make time for telephone triage.
+2. Make time for telephone triage.

 - Prioritize visits for patients by severity of illness.